This page explains how to interpret the graphs that are generated by doxygen.

 - A box with a gray border denotes an undocumented struct or class.

 - A box with a red border denotes a documented struct or class forwhich not all inheritance/containment relations are shown.
 A graph is truncated if it does not fit within the specified boundaries.

 - A blue arrow is used to visualize a public inheritance relation between two classes.

 - A dark green arrow is used for protected inheritance.

 - A dark red arrow is used for private inheritance.

 - A purple dashed arrow is used if a class is contained or used by another class.
-The arrow is labeled with the variable(s) through which the pointed class or struct is accessible.
+The arrow is labelled with the variable(s) through which the pointed class or struct is accessible.

 - A yellow dashed arrow denotes a relation between a template instance and the template class it was instantiated from.
-The arrow is labeled with the template parameters of the instance.
+The arrow is labelled with the template parameters of the instance.